eyob721/simple_shell/README.md

 ## Usage

-To use the shell you can clone the repo and compile all the source files.
+To use the shell you can clone the repo to your machine and compile all the source files.
 You can use the following command to compile the codes

 `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh`

-After compilation just run the code, and it shall work.
+After compilation just run the executable `./hsh`, and it shall work.

 ## Contributors